AkshitSingh11/Akshit/README.md

 columns may take surprisingly large values for block groups with few households and many empty houses, such as vacation resorts.

+I have used XGBoost regression model on this dataset and getting r squared error value of 0.8445 on testing data with mean absolute error of 0.3030.

 References
 ----------